patrickt/effects-benchmarks/README.md

 ```

 # Future work
+* More benchmarks: `Writer`, logging, `grammar`, `pipes`

-I am going to make this emit pretty graphs, or at least graphable .csv files, someday.
+* I am going to make this emit pretty graphs, or at least graphable .csv files, someday.